In this explainer, we will learn how to describe the structure and function of different tissues found in animals.

 It should be noted that the three different types of muscle tissues are different in their appearance.

 Skeletal muscles are made of long, continuous, unbranched fibers.
-Under a microscope, skeletal muscle tissues have a striped, or striated, appearance due to the alignment of the myofibers.
-These fibers can be many centimeters long and possess several nuclei.
+Under a microscope, skeletal muscle tissues have a striped, or striated, appearance due to the alignment of the contractile proteins.
+Muscle fibers can be many centimeters long and possess several nuclei.
 When stimulated, the entire muscle fiber shortens to contract.

 Example 2: Determining the Location of Smooth Muscles